 White Coat Ceremony

-White Coats and name tags have been generously donated by members of the Sidney Kimmel Medical College Alumni Association.
-White coats will be presented along with name tags on Registration Day, July 24, 2017.
+White coats will be presented along with name tags on Registration Day, July 23, 2018.

 Attendance at Orientation Events

 |First Year Registration||July 23, 2018||9:00 a.m.|